guand/seng371-project1/README.md

 The Homebrew graph shows that no feature pull requests were added to the repo except between December 2012 and August 2013, during which a total of 8 features were added.
 The project size grew consistently but the rate of feature addition was relatively unchanging.
 This could be because the maintainers stopped using the labels or incorrectly use the labels (e.g. documentation was labeled as a feature).

 ##### 4.2.4 Overall Analysis
 Based on our analysis, our hypothesis was proven wrong.
 The Backbone and Bootstrap repos showed that the rate of feature addition (slope) was consistent with the rate of project growth.
-The Homebrew data was not considered to be significant for our analysis, because there was not enough feature pull requests to be statistically significant (only 8 feature additions over 6 years)
+The Homebrew data was not considered to be significant for our analysis, because there were not enough feature pull requests to be statistically significant (only 8 feature additions over 6 years)

 ###### Threats to validity
 - Not all features will be labeled diligently by the maintainers.
 Similarly, not all pull requests labeled as features are actually features.
 Our analysis does not take human error into account.